cjzeledon/PostgreSQL-Database/README.md

 # PostgreSQL-Database

-Create a PostgreSQL database called todolist with a table called todos to be used for storing todo items._
+Create a PostgreSQL database called todolist with a table called todos to be used for storing todo items.

-Each item should have the following fields:_
+Each item should have the following fields:

-id -- a serial primary key_
+id -- a serial primary key<br>
-title -- not optional, string up to 255 characters_
+title -- not optional, string up to 255 characters<br>
 details -- optional, holds a large amount of text_ priority -- not optional, an integer.
 Default is 1._ created_at -- not optional.
 A date and time._